hyperflow-wms/hyperflow-k8s-deployment/README.md

 Coming soon...

 ## Configuring bare-metal Kubernetes installation
-To properly configure a bare-metal Kubernetes installation (e.g. minikube), you need to do the following steps (commands for Ubuntu 18.04).
+To properly configure a bare-metal Kubernetes installation (e.g. minikube) for a HyperFlow+nfs deployment, you need to do the following steps (commands for Ubuntu 18.04).

 ### Install packages
 ```